-Discover the untold stories of women in the video game industry in the Women in Games exhibit at The Strong.
+Discover the untold stories of women in the video game industry in the Women in Games exhibit at The Strong museum.
 Learn about trailblazing women and explore their accomplishments in diverse areas of the video game industry:

 Game Designers and Programmers